 Scarborough and neighbouring suburbs to benefit from a master plan, which includes numerous public and private foreshore improvements and developments, with nearby suburbs like Innaloo and Karrinyup benefiting from upcoming major shopping centre upgrades.

 Then there’s the activity centre of Joondalup to the north where further high-density dwellings are being earmarked for recently rezoned areas around the shopping and transport hub or areas closer to the city, like Bassendean and Warwick that are undergoing rejuvenation.

 While good buying opportunities will start to emerge over the broader market within the next 12 months, Collins reminds investors that certain pockets are presenting attractive entry points right now.
 He says while there’s no need to panic-buy those entering the market at the tail-end of the current down-cycle stand to benefit the most.

-Similarly, he says watch for a pickup in demand from foreign buyers or any signals that investors from overheated east coast markets are looking for value beyond Sydney and Melbourne.
-While the down market together with low interest rates will present good buying opportunities over the next 12 months, Lenzo says the risk of downward pressure on prices means investors must take a medium- to long-term outlook.
+Affordability in Perth compared to Sydney and Melbourne is a big plus, particularly for first-home buyers, but very soft population growth (especially compared to when resource construction was booming a few years ago) means that all of the adjustment to the excess of supply over demand is occurring on the supply side, a pickup in demand from foreign buyers or any signals that investors from overheated east coast markets are looking for value beyond Sydney and Melbourne.
+While the down market together with relatively low interest rates will present good buying opportunities over the next 12 months, the risk of downward pressure on prices means investors must take a medium- to long-term outlook.